staging-951d-madcitymultimedia/postman-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

 ## Adding links

-Use links to direct users to your repository, web site, or other online resources.
+Use links to direct users to your repository, website, or other online resources.

 * To add a link using the Postman editor, select the **Link** tool.
 Paste or enter the URL and the link text, and then select **Add**.
 (If you need to change the link later, select it and then select the edit icon <img alt="Edit icon" src="https://assets.postman.com/postman-docs/documentation-edit-icon-v8-10.jpg#icon" width="18px">.)